Call us for advice on 07 3852 6800

 Body contouring after massive weight loss or bariatric surgery.

-Patients who have lost massive amounts of weight, either as a result of dieting or bariatric surgery (gastric banding), may have enormous amounts and folds of redundant skin.
+Patients who have lost massive amounts of weight, either as a result of dieting or bariatric surgery (gastric banding or gastric sleeve), may have enormous amounts and folds of redundant skin.

 Once the skin has been stretched beyond a certain limit - it will be irreversibly damaged.
 This is when stretch marks appear.
 After this the elastic recoil of the skin is reduced such that it will not redrape with loss of weight.